Mmahtab10/Distributix/README.md

 - **Order Service**: Processes orders and publishes order messages to RabbitMQ.
 - **RabbitMQ**: Acts as the central communication hub between services.

+### Service Interaction

+1. **Auth Service** receives login requests.
+Upon successful authentication, it sends a message to RabbitMQ's `auth` queue.
+2. **Order Service** receives order placement requests.
+Upon receiving an order, it sends a message to RabbitMQ's `orders` queue.
+3. **RabbitMQ** queues the messages from both services, ensuring that any consumer subscribed to the queues can receive and process the messages.

 ## Prerequisites

 - Python 3.6 or later